cllckn/information-and-communication-technologies/module5/README.md

   - Each email address must be unique in the system.

 > **In summary:**
-> Business rules drive the data model, and the ER model visualizes these rules to form the logical structure of the database.
+> Business rules form the foundation of the data model, and the ER model visualizes these rules to form the conceptual and logical structure of the database.

 ## Relational Databases and Basic SQL

 - **Relational Database**: Organizes data into **tables** (rows = records, columns = attributes).
 - Relationships established using **keys**:
   - **Primary Key** → unique identifier of a row.